jecolon/zigstr/README.md

 defer str.deinit(); // owned bytes will be freed.
 ```

-## Comparison and Sorting (Collation)
+## String Comparison, Sorting (Collation), Normalization, Display With, and More
-Given the large amounts of data required for comparisons and sorting of Unicode strings, these operations
+Given the large amounts of data required for many Unicode string operations, these operations are not
-are not included in the `Zigstr` struct to keep it light and fast.
-Comparison and sorting of strings
+included in the `Zigstr` struct to keep it light and fast.
+For the myriad Unicode text processing
-can be found in the `Normalizer` and `Collator` structs of the [Ziglyph](https://github.com/jecolon/ziglyph)
-library.

-## Display Width
-The `Width` struct of the [Ziglyph](https://github.com/jecolon/ziglyph) library contains methods to
-calculate the fixed-width cells a given code point or string occupies in a fixed-width context such
-as a terminal emulator.
-Since these calculations are required for methods that *pad* the string in
-different alignments, operations like `padLeft`, `padRight`, and `center` are part of the `Width`
-struct and not Zigstr.
+operations, check out the [Ziglyph](https://github.com/jecolon/ziglyph) library.

 ## Integrating Zigstr in your Project
 ### Via Zigmod